 Returning to the (remote) workplace

 Remote working is one of the biggest opportunities for businesses, and the attraction of its reduction in expenses and overheads will not have been missed by anyone.
 But fears of the emotional toll of working alone are also on the agenda, so tactics to tackle these are also necessary.
 Preparing people to build up new national – or even international – connections from the comfort of the home office will help them to widen their professional and social scope at the literal touch of a button, while having remote working in place as a default means less logistical upheaval should change strike again.
 Remember – business resilience is not built in a building; it’s built by connections.

 Refine your time

-An article by Forbes showing people spend up to 23 hours a week in meetings is a sobering one, and now is the time to cut back on flabby pleasantries that add no value.
-By moving meetings online, you’ll streamline the process, the people involved, and the costs, too.
+An article by Forbes showing people spend up to 23 hours a week in meetings is a sobering one, and now is the time to cut back on what adds no value.
+Ensure that meetings have agendas, and actions are not only only noted but assigned and given a target date.
+It’s also important, that your team feels connected, it’s not just about getting stuff done, it’s also about feeling part of the team so make time to talk about the crazy dog antics just make sure that it doesn’t use up all the time available!
+By meeting online, you it’s possible to streamline the process, the people involved, and the costs, too.

 Examine your operations

 Global business leader Accenture say that almost a third of executives rarely update their operating model, meaning that if this was just business as usual, it might be a sub-standard business as usual.
 Seizing the moment to go back to the guts of your business for a thorough review may seem like hard work, but it will certainly reap rich rewards if it results in improved operating, profit and business continuity models.